Get More Followers By Breaking the Rules

 Everybody wants more followers

-From social media enthusiasts to politicians to preachers, leaders are looking for more influence.
+From social media enthusiasts to politicians and preachers, leaders are looking for influence.

 Maybe you’ve been blogging for years or you’re just getting started, and you’re thinking: “Can I grow this thing?
 Can I really increase my platform?”